 4. Missing a card or loan payment

-Payment history accounts for 35% of your FICO score.
-According to FICO, a payment that is 30 days late can cost someone with a credit score of 780 or higher anywhere from 90 to 110 points.
-However, card issuers typically don’t report late payments to the credit bureaus until they’re 60 days late.
+Payment history accounts for 35 percent of your FICO score.
+According to a FICO simulation, a payment that is 30 days late can cost someone with a FICO 9 credit score just over 790 as much as 80 points.
+Missing a payment by 90 days can be even more damaging, lowering a 790 credit score to 660, which is below FICO’s “Good” range.
 A missed payment can stay on your credit report for up to seven years.

 5. Collections and charge-offs

 A collection occurs when a creditor either sells your unpaid debt to a third party or hires an outside firm to collect the payment.
 A “charge-off” refers to when a creditor removes an unpaid debt from its books, typically when it reaches 180 days past due.
 The more recent a collection account, the more it will hurt your credit score.
-A collection can reduce a high credit score (700 or above) by more than 100 points.
 Collections can stay on your credit report for up to seven years.
-(Note that the widely-used FICO Score 8 ignores collections in which the original balance is less than $100.)

 6. Maxing out a credit card

-Credit utilization accounts for 30% of your FICO score.
+Credit utilization accounts for 30 percent of your FICO score.
 The lower your balances are relative to your overall available credit, the better your score will be.
-A maxed-out card can lower your credit score by 10 to 45 points.
+In FICO’s example, a person with a 793 score could see it drop all the way down to 665 by maxing out their credit card.

 7. Hard inquiries